Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Operational procurement refers to the procurement of the goods or services that are needed for the daily operation of a business.

-How can I optimize it?
+How can I optimize operational procurement?

 About the author